Willow Kayne

-Willow Katherine Kayne is a British singer.
+Willow Katherine Kayne is a British singer and songwriter.
 She won an Ivor Novello Rising Star Award in 2021.
 She is a member of Loud LDN.

 Early life

 Willow Katherine Kayne was born to Toploader's Dancing in the Moonlight.
 Her sister makes classical music, and her mother, Emma, was a teaching assistant at St Patrick's Catholic Primary School in Corsham, who had previously produced music videos by The Prodigy, Nick Cave, and Erasure.
 In 2011, the Wiltshire Times noted that a "ten-year-old" Willow and a classmate had addressed Wiltshire Council, following threats to withdraw the subsidised bus she was travelling to St. Patrick's from; the same article noted that she travelled there "from Melksham".
 She also attended Wiltshire College & University Centre.

 When she was fifteen, she temporarily lost the sight in her left eye, and permanently in her right; she had contracted acanthamoeba, which ate three out of four layers of her cornea.
 At the time, she was interested in a career in graphics, but changed course after listening to her favourite songs while blind and hearing things she had not heard before.
 She started making music in 2018, after receiving a new computer bundled with GarageBand; she would later make music with a torrented version of Logic Pro.
 Early tracks were released on SoundCloud.